RedsXDD/neopywal.nvim/README.md

     show_end_of_buffer = false,

-    -- Shows the '|' split separator characters. show_split_lines = true,
+    -- Shows the '|' split separator characters.
+	-- It's worth noting that this options works better in conjunction with `dim_inactive`. show_split_lines = true,

     no_italic = false, -- Force no italic.